dockstore/dockstore/_docs/getting-started-with-cwl.md

 You can see this tool takes two inputs, a parameter to control memory usage and a BAM file (binary sequence alignment file).
 It produces one output, a zip file, that contains various HTML reports that BAMStats creates.

 The CWL is actually recognized and parsed by Dockstore (when we register this later).
 By default it recognizes `Dockstore.cwl` but you can customize this if you need to.
-One of the most important items below is the [CWL version](http://www.commonwl.org/v1.0/CommandLineTool.html#CWLVersion), you should label your CWL with the version you are using so CWL tools that cannot run this version can error out appropriately.
+One of the most important items below is the [CWL version](http://www.commonwl.org/v1.0/CommandLineTool.html#CWLVersion).
+You should label your CWL with the version you are using so that CWL tools that cannot run this version will error out appropriately.
 Our tools have been tested with v1.0.

 ```
 class: CommandLineTool